 The read:I’ve Been Meaning to Tell You by David Chariandy

 Plot points: On the heels of his award-winning 2017 novel Brother, David Chariandy returns with a small but mighty non-fiction offering.
-A beautiful, intimate and timely letter to his teenage daughter, I’ve Been Meaning to Tell You is a thoughtful and superbly written look at race and racism today, and—as we’ve come to expect from Chariandy—one of this season’s must-reads.
+A beautiful, intimate and timely letter to his teenage daughter, I’ve Been Meaning to Tell You is a thoughtful and superbly written look at race and racism today, and—as we’ve come to expect from Chariandy—a must-read.

 What you can do: Support the Canadian Race Relations Foundation.
 Founded as part of the Japanese Canadian Redress Agreement, this organization works to end racism (often in partnership with other agencies) by lobbying policymakers, funding anti-racist research and developing anti-racist webinars, workshops and training materials.